oj-sec/fishfactory/README.md

 `fishfactory.py` will output results to stdout by default, but will optionally also forward results to your Elasticsearch instance if the `-e` flag is passed.

 If you intend to use Elasticsearch, generate a configuration file using the interactive prompt via `python3 fishfactory.py -c`.
 You will need to specify your Elasticsearch API key and instance (including index endpoint) URI.
-The configuration file can also be used to specify a custom API location and provide your Shodan API key.
+The configuration file can also be used to specify a custom location for the Fishfactory API and provide your Shodan API key.
 Both features are included in the interactive prompt.

 Fishfactory will write file-based outputs to the `./kits`, `./credstores` and `./images` directories on the host via shared volumes.
 Note that these files will be owned by root as per normal docker behavior.